yussypu/gavel/docs/design.md

 # gavel design

 gavel is a deterministic exchange in modern C++, verification first.
 This document records the design rationale and the tradeoffs behind it.
-The as-built structure is in architecture.md, the internals in technical-deep-dive.md, and the normative behavior in semantics.md.
+The as built structure is in architecture.md, the internals in technical-deep-dive.md, and the normative behavior in semantics.md.